bcohn13/Get-out-of-jail-free/docs/final.md

 ## Strategies & Solutions
 ## Technical system decision rationale
 ## Final System
+Our final system is a great resource for criminals to utilize when they are looking to pull of a heist in Montgomery County.
+It addresses our information problem by displaying an interactive map that shows differing levels of crime.
+A green icon on the map means that there is a low risk of getting caught.
+Yellow means there is a medium chance, and red indicates that there is a high risk of getting caught.
+The icon, when clicked, displays the crime count for that zip code.

 ## Challenges & Impact
 For our app to work, we needed access to zip codes which the dataset we were originally going to work with didn't provide.
 We had to look for another dataset and stumbled upon the crime data for Montgomery County.
-This dataset allowed us to implement our dataset smoothly.
+This data along with the zip codes we found on github allowed us to implement our design smoothly.
+We also had trouble with using the Google Maps API; it required us to make a trial account and is not free.
+We switched to Leaflet to display our map which was very easy to work with.

 ## Future Work
 Some next steps would be to add additional functionality to the map such as user input and display various statistics to the user.
 This app may even be able to expand to show more counties in Maryland.
 Another future direction would be to transform the current map into a heatmap, which would be more visually appealing to the users.